 - Withdrawal symptoms in between consumption

-When the above is paired with the inability to stop consumption, with the chase of ongoing consumption and with viewing cannabis as a positive reinforcer, addiction is commonly diagnosed.
+Addiction is commonly diagnosed when the above is paired with the inability to stop consumption, with the chase of ongoing consumption and with viewing cannabis as a positive reinforcer.

 Cannabis (marijuana) facts and statistics